Josie1902/NotionAPI/README.md

 # NotionAPI

-Simple to use functions to implement Notion API into your automation projects
+Simple functions to implement Notion API into your automation projects

 # Usage